YuyangGao/RES/README.md

 Where to look for the results:
 * The overall model performance can be find directly in the program output in Console
-* Explanation visualization can be find in 'attention' folder
+* Explanation visualization can be find in 'attention/' folder

 Below are some sample explanations visualization results on RES and other comparison methods.
 The model-generated explanations are represented by the heatmaps overlaid on the original image samples, where more importance is given to the area with a warmer color.